rlara-sarmiento/multi-betweenness-centrality/README.md

 ```
 The vertices are numbered from 0 to n-1.

-To add edges, you can use the function
+To add edges, you can use the function:
 ```c++
 G.addEdges(u,v);//since the graph is undirected, G.addEdges(v,u); will do the same
 ```